BradBalderson/DNACipher/README.md

     │ --help                                                              Show this message and exit.                                                       │
     ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

-***📉Running example, showing the variant effect inference for a causal eQTL at the WRN gene locus:***
+***🏃Running example, showing the variant effect inference for a causal eQTL at the WRN gene locus:***

     out_prefix="WRN_eQTL_"
     fasta_path="hg38.fa"